wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 3 scripts are used to manage services and data replication.

 * xivo-master-slave-db-replication <slave_ip> is used on the master to replicate the master's data on the slave server.
+It runs on the master.
 * xivo-manage-slave-services {start,stop} is used on the slave to start, stop monit and asterisk.
   The services won't be restarted after an upgrade or restart.
 * xivo-check-master-status <master_ip> is used to check the status of the master and enable or